 What happens during the procedure?

-The anaesthetist and a gynaecologist will see you before your keyhole surgery to answer any questions you may have.
+The anaesthetist and a gynaecologist will talk to you before your keyhole procedure takes place to answer any questions you may have.

 This treatment is often successful in inducing ovulation and regular periods.